orthanc-mirrors/orthanc-book/Sphinx/source/plugins/advanced-storage.rst

      }
    }

-Importing All Studies from Another PACS
+Importing all studies from another PACS
 """""""""""""""""""""""""""""""""""""""

 You were using another PACS and want to switch to Orthanc but have limited storage, or you just want to try Orthanc on your existing dataset.
 You can use the ``Indexer mode`` to parse the existing dataset, e.g., with this kind of configuration: